|Charles' son Nicholas Biddle|

 The Autobiography of Charles Biddle was published in Philadelphia in 1883 by E. Claxton and Company.

 Biddle’s 1½ years in Beaufort began shortly before his marriage to Hannah Shepard on November 25, 1778.
 It is believed that the couple either rented or purchased the Gibble House circa 1772 in the first block of Marsh.
-It is also believed that Hannah and her parents, Jacob and Sarah (Lewis) Shepard, once lived at 209 Front Street; though plaqued as the Sloo House circa 1768, the house was built by Jacob's brother Solomon Shepard (Sloo owned the lot for less than a month).
+Hannah and her parents, Jacob and Sarah (Lewis) Shepard, once lived at 209 Front Street; though plaqued as the Sloo House circa 1768, the house was built by Jacob's brother Solomon Shepard (Sloo owned the lot for less than a month).
 The following was transcribed from Biddle's autobiography:

 "We loaded the schooner, which was called the Three Sisters, in April and I embarked on board her.
 As there were a number of British cruisers on the coast, I was determined to get into the first port we could make.
 The first land we made on the coast was near Cape Lookout, and the wind being fair for Beaufort in North Carolina, we entered the harbor.
 Beaufort is a pleasant little village on the sea-coast.
 Here it was I first became acquainted with Miss Hannah Shepard, who I afterwards married.
 Mr. Jacob Shepard, the father of Miss Shepard, had been a respectable merchant of Newbern, and removed here on account of his health.
 Taking a voyage to Philadelphia, he was seized soon after his return with the smallpox.
 Notwithstanding he was much beloved by the people here, they dreaded the smallpox so much that they were afraid to go near the house, so that it was difficult for the family to procure the necessaries of life, and impossible to get any one out of the family to nurse him.
 Mr. Shepard died in a few days extremely regretted by all who knew him.
 His widow, finding this a very healthy place, concluded to reside here.
 Her daughter spent her time between an uncle Smith’s near Newbern and her mother.